The nearest town is the charming and vibrant Victoria Falls.

 To learn more about how it is affecting Africa, please visit the following website:

 The tap water at the facility and in the surrounding areas is drinkable, but contains a small amount of lime.
 Water on the Nakavango Estate is sourced from boreholes.
-Should students not enjoy the taste of the water, you are welcome to purchase bottled water.
+Should you not enjoy the taste of the water, you are welcome to purchase bottled water.

 Please ensure that you bring any medication specifically related to specific medical conditions, e.g. asthma, allergies, diabetes, etc. and ensure that you provide us with all necessary details of such conditions on your booking form.